Two men looking at graphs on computer

 Today, amid evolving demands from customers, regulators and shareholders, utilities are facing increased pressure to incorporate more renewable energy generation sources into the business and integrate more digital technology into their operations to deliver safe, reliable energy to their customers.
 Power and utility (P&U) companies need to innovate while managing risks, managing their workforce and digitally transforming their back-office functions — and they must have capital free to do so.

 1. Scrutinize your current target operating model.
-Now is the time to examine your organization’s priorities around cost controls, high-value activities and risk management to understand how your tax and finance function contributes to your overall business strategy.
+Now is the time to examine your organization’s priorities around cost controls, high-value activities and risk management to understand how your Tax and Finance functions contribute to your overall business strategy.
+“Oftentimes a trigger for change is when a function becomes understaffed and is unable to fulfill its more productive aspirations.
+It even may struggle just to complete its reporting on time,” Huggins said.

 2. Determine what to build.
-Keeping tax and finance activities in-house generally requires some degree of internal transformation to improve efficiency of existing people, data processes and technology.
+Keeping tax and finance activities in-house generally requires some degree of internal transformation to improve efficiency of existing people, data processes and technology — and GenAI adds an intriguing mix of opportunities, with risks.
 Some organizations may decide to keep activities they consider higher value and best-in-class, but they need to be sure they can perform these activities with improved effectiveness and control.

 3. Determine what to co-source (or outsource).
 Some organizations may decide it’s better to co-source some activities, especially those that are more routine such as completion of tax returns, regulatory filings and data collection.
 It may be that co-sourcing these tasks can be performed at lower costs through centralization or use of third parties.

-of respondents say they are likely to outsource or co-source in the next two years
+of overall respondents say they are likely to co-source in the next two years.

 Co-sourcing and outsourcing often offers the easiest and quickest path forward to results.
 A wide spectrum of options exist that would be effective for different P&U companies, but efficiency and headcount reduction — while understandably important — should be approached thoughtfully to deliver greater value, not just cut costs.